Ashok0/EnderalVREssentials-Nightly/README.md

 [**Pillows - My HD Version SE v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/43752?tab=files): HD replace for the pillows of all the beds.
 Adds missing pillows, like to the orcish beds.
 HD noble beds texture (4K).

+[**4K Bedroll v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/46101?tab=files): Simple texture replacer for the bedroll and an alt texture if you want it.
+4K textures.

+[**Boreal Boats SE - 4K v1.3**](https://www.nexusmods.com/skyrimspecialedition/mods/47608?tab=files): A ship and Boat retexture in 8, 4 or 2K, with parallax enabled meshes.
+The roof now has its own texture with environment mapping, no more sharing textures with whiterun.
+Ships with optional closed roof version in 8-2K resolution.

+[**ElSopa - High Quality Buckets SE v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/47227?tab=files): High Quality Buckets.
+New Meshes And Textures.
+All Resolutions.
+No ESP.

+[**ElSopa - High Quality Buckets SE - HOTFIX v1.2**](https://www.nexusmods.com/skyrimspecialedition/mods/47227?tab=files): High Quality Buckets.
+New Meshes And Textures.
+All Resolutions.
+No ESP.

+[**Tihzz's Lantern HD Replacer 4K v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/25361?tab=files): A simple model replacement for the candlelanternwithcandle01 and candlelantern01.

 [**High Poly Project v4.95**](https://www.nexusmods.com/skyrimspecialedition/mods/12029): An on going process to improve the models of the game with more polygons , UV edits or just replace them all together.
 SMIM was the inspiration and the lack of similar mods led me to make this.
 - Should be installed with a Custom Install.
 Skip "Farmhouse Stone Walls" as these are better replaced by seperate mods.
 Skip "Whiterun Clutter", "Smelter Coal", "Furniture", "Plants", and "Riften 3D Leaves" as these at a minimum are incompatible with Enderal VR and can cause purple texture glitches.